 “Do you know what a special day is today?”

 “Yes, I heard about it.
-A person told me that today August ninth is the anniversary of the destruction of the temple of Solomon.
-The second destruction, for the first temple was destroyed by Babylonians and the second one by Romans.
-I heard also that the date every year is different in our Gregorian calendar, while in your Jewish calendar the commemoration happens in the same day”.
+Someone told me that today August 9 is the anniversary of the destruction of the temple of Solomon.
+The second destruction, for the first temple was destroyed by Babylonians and the second by the Romans.
+I heard also that the date every year is different in our Gregorian calendar, while in your Jewish calendar the commemoration happens on the same day.”

-“In this day, we don’t eat and drink all day.
+“On this day, we don’t eat and drink all day long.
 It is a day of mourning, like when you go to a funeral.
 After sunset we can eat and drink.
 Anyway it is an honor for us you to come here in this day.
-You are welcome, even though you are Italian like ancient romans”.
+You are welcome, even thogh you are Italian like the ancient Romans”.

-“Indeed I am from Sicily.
-Romans never considered Sicily as Italy.
+“Indeed, I am from Sicily.
+The Romans never considered Sicily as Italy.
 In fact Sicily was the first Roman province.
-Yes it was a province, like Judea.
+Yes, it was a province, like Judea.
 We had a Roman governor as well.
-You had Pontius Pilate and we had Verres who was so terrible that he stripped all the temples of Sicily of all the golden statues.
-In my town he could not steal the statue of Demeter because it was too big, so he stole the smaller statue of the Victory which Demeter held in her right hand”.
+You had Pontius Pilate and we had Verres who was terrible.
+He stripped off all the golden statues from the Sicilian temples.
+As for my town, he could not steal the statue of Demeter because it was too big, so he took the smaller statue of the Victory which Demeter held on her right hand.”

 “The destruction of the temple of Solomon was due not to Romans but to the divisions inside Jewish people.
-We hate each other and we fought each other.
-For that our temple was destroyed”.
+We hate each other and we fought against each other.
+For that our temple was destroyed.”

 “No, it is not impossible.
-Now we’ll go together to see a Jewish temple, but only for a few minutes as afterwards I have to take my car to the engineer”
+Now we’ll go together to see a Jewish temple, but only for a few minute.
+I have to take my car to the engineer.”

 He parked his car in a square where on the left side that was the light of several candles that looked like a big fire.
-Going on there were a few stands where they sold books and items connected to the place.
-Then we entered a lobby of a room.
-The lobby led to another room divided in two, one for men and one for women, kept hidden by black curtains.
-It was not possible to get in without kippa.
-So the man got me a kippa.
-I put on the kippa and went into the room.
-It was a square room with a tomb at the end.
-Half of the grave was at the side of men and the other half at the side of women.
+Going on, there were a few stands where they sold books and items connected to the place.
+Then we entered a lobby which led to another room divided in two, one for men and one for women, by a black curtain.
+It was not possible to get in without a kippa.
+So the man got me one.
+The room was square with a tomb inside.
+Half was at the side of men and the other half at the side of women.
 Many people prayed stuck to the grave.
 I too wanted to pray like them.
 I could notice many small pieces of paper driven into the gaps of the grave.
 I kissed the tomb and then I browsed through some books on display, all written in Hebrew but two written in French.
-I picked up the book written in French and the man came close to me.
-I diverted my eyes from the book and looked at the man’s face.
+I picked up the book written in French and the man who had given me the ride came close to me.
+I diverted my eyes from the book and looked at his face.
 He was a little bit taller than me.
-With a beard well maintained, a light over his face and an extraordinary resemblance with Jesus as he has been portrayed by traditional iconographers.
-The he started to talk.
+With a beard well maintained, a light over his face and an extraordinary resemblance to Jesus as he has been portrayed by traditional iconographers.
+The he began to talk.

-“The book you have in your hands talks about the speech.
-It tells the importance of not backbiting others.
+“The book you have in your hands tells about ‘speech’ and how important is not backbiting others.
 You cannot go up to the heaven if you bad-mouth others.
-So you have to talk well about others and never be a backbiter”
+So you have to talk well about others and never be a backbiter.”

-We went out and I gave back the kippa I was wearing at that moment.
-I was feeling so comfortable with the Kippa that I did not want to give it back.
-Then I asked him to write down the name of the holy person whose grave we had visited.
+A we got out, I asked him to write down the name of the holy person whose tomb we had visited.
 He did and wrote the name RABBI MEIR VAL BAAL HANES.
 He said that he was a Roman who had converted to Judaism.

-I completed the Jesus Trail in my own way, a trail rich of blessing and special meetings, beyond our daily life.
+I completed Jesus Trail in my own way, a trail rich of blessing and special meetings, beyond our daily routine life.